• Skip to primary navigation

 Preserving Chives

 The best way to keep your chives is to freeze them.
-Dried chive leaves turn color and lose their flavor however the chive blossoms will retain their shape and can be used to decorate wreaths or other projects.
-After you cut and wash them, dry the chives thoroughly with paper towels, place them in zip plastic bags, and then into the freezer.
+Dried chive leaves turn color and lose their flavor however, the chive blossoms will retain their shape and can be used to decorate wreaths or other projects.
+After you cut and wash them, dry the chives thoroughly with paper towels, place them in zip plastic bags, and then put them into the freezer.

-Alternatively, you can cut them up and place them in some olive oil in ice cube trays (above) Also, if you have a sunny window, you can dig some up and grow them there over the winter.
+Alternatively, you can cut them up and place them in some olive oil in ice cube trays (above).
+Also, if you have a sunny window, you can dig some up, plant them in a small pot, and grow them there over the winter.

 Cooking with Chives

-Chives have a delicate onion flavor similar to green onions or scallions but are not as strong.
-Typically the leaves are chopped up very fine for flavoring savory dishes.
+Chives have a delicate onion flavor similar to green onions or scallions, but are not as strong.
+Typically, the leaves are chopped finely for flavoring savory dishes.
 They are great to add to egg dishes like omelets and quiche.
 One of my favorites is sprinkling chives over corn on the cob during the summer.

 Chives also work well with vegetables, especially potatoes.
 You can add them to your mashed potatoes or home fries, and of course, they are a well-known topping for baked potatoes with sour cream.
 Try them in your salads, soups, or treat chives as a topping for your next pot of chili.